orta/orta-types-web-globals/README.md

 ```

-Which will give other libraries the ability to do:
+Which will give other projects like node/deno etc the ability to do:

 ```
 /// <reference lib="dom.types" />